 Therefore, if we move beyond the schoolyard to a broader perspective in terms of time and place, we see that the story of school security guards in Israel, encompasses, to some extent, changes in Israeli society over recent decades, and their liminality implies a broader sense of liminality.
-For, as aforementioned, In Israel, the security ethos has long been predominant (Lissak 2001; Peri 2006).
+For, as mentioned above, In Israel, the security ethos has long been predominant (Lissak 2001; Peri 2006).
 It is tightly bound with mutual commitment between citizens and the state.
 Citizens are required and willing to sacrifice themselves to preserve the security of the nation, while the state is committed to citizens’ general well-being.
 This reciprocal relationship was exemplified when the state’s security program was based on parent-volunteers carrying out the guarding action.
 Today, the security ethos has been preserved in the commitment to protect all schools, but its nature has changed.
 Parent-volunteer guards have been replaced by private guards employed by companies who compete with each other for maximum financial gain, and their degree of commitment to their employees is low.
 The result is security guards who doubt are cast on their ability to properly protect the students, and whose social-economic security is undermined.
 In other words, there is dialectical tension between the collective-security ethos and the neoliberal ethos, according to which security is perceived as a commodity, and the state’s commitment to the individual is reduced to a minimum.
 The co-existence of these two ethe creates an obscure and uncertain state of liminality arising from oscillation between two incompatible systems.
 Like the situation of school security guards, there is no definite time when this liminal phase will end.

 References